-The privacy and security of personal information is important to McGill and Partners (collectively McGill and Partners Group Ltd, McGill and Partners Ltd, McGill and Partners Services Ltd and MGP McGill and Partners Ireland Limited).
-This notice explains who we are, the types of personal information we hold, how we use it, who we share it with and how long we keep it.
-It also informs you of certain rights you have regarding your personal information under current data protection law.
-The terms used in this privacy notice are based on those provided by the UK Information Commissioner’s Office (ICO).
-You can find out more about the ICO here: https://ico.org.uk/.
+The privacy and security of personal information is important to McGill and Partners (collectively, McGill and Partners Group Ltd and all subsidiary and affiliate companies worldwide).
+This notice explains who we are, the types of personal information we collect and hold, how we use it, who we share it with and how long we keep it.
+It also informs you of certain rights you have regarding your personal information under applicable current data protection law.

 1. Who are we?

-McGill and Partners is the data controller of any personal information provided to us when you use our services and is registered with the ICO.
+McGill and Partners generally acts as the data “controller”, “business” or a “responsible party” of any personal information provided to us when you use our services, and this privacy notice applies in that context.

-You can contact us for general data protection queries in writing to the Data Protection Officer, McGill and Partners Limited, Suite 806, Gallery 8, 1 Lime Street, London EC3M 7HA or by email to DPO@mcgillandpartners.com.
-Please advise us of as much detail as possible to comply with your request.
+You can contact us for general data protection queries in writing to the Data Protection Officer, McGill and Partners, Suite 806, Gallery 8, 1 Lime Street, London EC3M 7HA or by email to DPO@mcgillpartners.com.
+Please advise us of as much detail as possible to enable us to comply with your request.

-To enable us to provide services to our clients we may collect and use personal information provided to us by our clients or by those with whom we deal on behalf of clients.
+To enable us to provide services to our clients, we may collect and use personal information provided to us by our clients or by those with whom we deal on behalf of clients.
 This information may include, but not necessarily be limited to: name, address, telephone number, email address, postal address, occupation, date of birth, additional details of risks related to the services we provide and payment details (including bank account number and sort code).
-It may also include personal information (including sensitive personal data) where provided in relation to any claim we may be handling.
+It may also include personal information (including sensitive personal data) where provided in relation to any claim we may be handling, and generally includes any information that identifies, relates to, describes or is reasonably capable of being associated or linked with an individual.
 This information will be collected as it is considered necessary for a legitimate insurance purpose and to meet contractual or regulatory obligations that arise from the provision of insurance-related services to our clients.

 We may also collect personal information from third parties such as regulatory authorities, your employer, other organisations with whom you have dealings, government agencies, credit reporting agencies, recruitment agencies, information or service providers and publicly available records.